nglthu/publicImg/README.md

 # Public images

 # References
-All images have been download from Internet under licences of LinkedIn, Google, and so on.
+All images have been downloaded from Internet under licences of LinkedIn, Google, and so on.